Ramoreik/auto-t2s/readme.md

 ```

 Now the specified routes should be accessible.
 The caveat is that since the tool uses netlink it needs higher privileges.

 ## Disclaimer:

-This could probably have been achieved with a `-tun-pre-up` command pointing to a script.
+This could probably have been achieved with a `-tun-post-up` command pointing to a script.
 I wanted to play with `tun2socks`, `netlink` and `gvisor` , I feel like there is potential to learn these projects to create interesting tools.

 ## Installation